emilhe/dash-down/README.md

        :x: sepal_width
        :y: sepal_length

-To render a markdown file using your new, shiny block, the syntax would be along the line of,
+To render a markdown file using your new, shiny directive, the syntax would be along the line of,

 ```
 path_to_your_md_file = "..."